 Scented Geraniums Propagation

-- Cuttings: Scented geranium are easily grown from cuttings.
+- Cuttings: Scented geranium is easily grown from cuttings.
 Use a knife or sharp scissors to take a stem cutting 4 to 6 inches long.
 Dip the cut end in a rooting hormone and plant in an organic potting mix.
 Start cuttings under fluorescent lights or in a bright greenhouse.
 Keep the soil just moist.

 - Botanical name and family: Pelargonium (scented leaf group)